wazo-platform/wazo-platform.org/content/auth/admin.md

 ### Bootstrapping wazo-auth

-Once wazo-auth is ready to be bootstraped, calling the init resource with a username, password and the content of the key file will create a new user.
+Once wazo-auth is ready to be bootstrapped, calling the init resource with a username, password and the content of the key file will create a new user.
 The username and password can then be used to create a token with the `auth.#` acl.
 This can be done using the `wazo-auth-bootstrap` command.